volaradlp/validator/README.md

 ## Customizing the Proof Logic

 The main proof logic is implemented in `my_proof/proof.py`.
-To customize it:

-1. Modify the `expected_words` list to include the keywords you're looking for
-2. Adjust the `process_on_disk` and `process_in_memory` functions to implement your specific proof generation logic
-3. Update the `generate_proof` function if you need to change how input files are processed or results are written
+To customize it, update the `generate_proof` function to change how input files are processed.

+If you want to use a language other than Python, you can modify the Dockerfile to install the necessary dependencies and build the proof task in the desired language.

 ## Local Development